7 UK Music Booking Agencies & Platforms for Emerging Artists (2026)Seven platforms, three business models, one working musician’s read

-I’ve been gigging in the UK since 2009.
+I’ve been gigging in the UK since 2009 — over 15 years on the circuit.
 For most of that time, booking a gig meant emailing into the void, hoping someone replied, and shaking hands on a fee that may or may not get honoured.
 There was no “platform” for live music booking.
 There was email, Facebook, and word of mouth.
+Meanwhile the sector matured around us: UK Music’s Music by Numbers 2024 put total industry contribution at £7.6bn with 216,000 people employed, and live music alone was worth roughly £2.5bn.

 That’s changed.
 There are now genuine platforms trying to solve this problem — some better than others, all taking different approaches.
-I built one of them (GigXchange), so I’m obviously biased, but I’ll be honest about every platform here, including what they do better than us.
+None of them is right for every job.
+The point of this piece is to help you pick the right one for yours.

 The Three Models